1. Keep your distance

 Get to know each other.
 Same place, new norms

-The following First Nations governments and communities have issued travel advisories.
-Read these on the Council of Yukon First Nations travel advisory page.
-Click on the area of Yukon you're planning to visit.
-You’ll then see the travel advisory for that Traditional Territory:
+Check which First Nations governments and communities have issued travel advisories and vaccination declarations on the Council of Yukon First Nations travel advisory page.

 6. Self-isolate if necessary